esfx/esfx/docs-sources/overwrite/cancelable-dom-shim.md

 ---
-uid: cancelable-dom-shim
+uid: '@esfx/cancelable-dom-shim!'
 ---

-The `@esfx/cancelable-dom-shim` package provides a global shim to make the DOM @"AbortController" and @"AbortSignal" classes compatible with @"cancelable".
+The `@esfx/cancelable-dom-shim` package provides a global shim to make the DOM @"@esfx/AbortController!" and @"@esfx/AbortSignal!" classes compatible with @"@esfx/cancelable!".

 # Overview